Dog Bite Lawyers - Hunstville, AL

 Contact a Personal Injury Attorney

-If you or someone close to you has been attacked and bitten by a dog, contact the licensed and experienced personal injury attorneys at Johnston Moore & Thompson.
+If you or someone close to you has been attacked and bitten by a dog, contact the licensed and experienced personal injury attorneys at Johnston Moore & Weston.
 Our experienced team of dog bite law lawyers will ensure you have all of the legal protections granted by Alabama dog bite laws, including the provisions written into the recently enacted Emily’s Law.

 Call us at 256-533-5770 or send your contact information on our convenient website form today.
 We will schedule a free case evaluation to determine the best way to proceed with your dog bite injury.